;

 Coach | Cook | Creator | Publisher

-I’ve always loved food.
-I’ve loved to think about it, write about it, and talk about it.
-Then suddenly, one day, everything I thought I knew about nourishing my body changed when I discovered I was celiac.
+My journey began when everything I thought I knew about cooking and eating suddenly changed one day when I discovered I was celiac.
 So, I re-learned how to eat, cook, and navigate through life gluten-free – trusting God and His plan for me.

-Gfree cooking, health, and wellness ARE now my life.
+Gfree cooking, health, and wellness ARE my life.
 And this little corner of the internet is where I share what I’ve learned – Where my passion IS to nourish everyday GfreeDeliciously!

 FOLLOW US